6zHAOyi/BadVision/README.md

 ### MiniGPT
 2. Download MiniGPT from [official repository](https://github.com/Vision-CAIR/MiniGPT-4/tree/main).
 Change the path to your encoder parameters in `MiniGPT-4/models/eva_vit.py`.
-And then following the steps in [repo](https://github.com/Vision-CAIR/MiniGPT-4/tree/main) to complete all you configs including path to your benchmarks.
 ```
 vison_encoder_path = path_to_your_eva_vit
 ```

+3. And then complete all you configs including path to your benchmarks and images in `MiniGPT-4/eval_configs`.

 ### Run evalutaion
 4. Use the corresponding conda enviroment and run the corresponding command in `eval_commands.md`